-In recent years, soapstone has become a popular material for applications around the home – in bathrooms and kitchens as countertops, in fireplaces and wood stoves as surrounds, and indoor and outdoor spaces as tiles.
+In recent years, soapstone has become a popular material for applications around the home — in bathrooms and kitchens as countertops, in fireplaces and wood stoves as surrounds, and indoor and outdoor spaces as tiles.
 But there’s more to this material than just home uses!
-Learn more about the popular stone that has many applications and a rich history that dates back to the Stone Age.
+Contact one of our three Dorado Soapstone locations today for more information, and keep reading to learn more about the popular stone that has many applications and a rich history that dates back to the Stone Age.

 Ever wondered why it’s called ‘soapstone’?
 Due to the high amount of talc in the stone, many softer variations have been reported to have a soap-like texture to the touch.
 This texture earned the material its modern name, which is much easier to pronounce than its obsolete name, magnesiocummingtonite.

 Soapstone, like granite, is made up of many minerals.
 While talc is the main ‘ingredient’ of the stone, there are many variations in the makeup of different soapstone slabs and deposits, with anywhere between four to eight minerals coming together to create the material.
-Depending on the different minerals and how much of each reside within a soapstone deposit, the stone can then be used in a variety of applications, from countertops to carving.
+Depending on the different minerals and how much of each reside within a soapstone deposit, the stone can be used in various applications, from countertops to carving.

 Instrumental in Advancements

 In the days of the Stone Age, humans discovered that soapstone was not only easy to carve, but also had heat-resistant properties, so these early people used the stone as heating rocks, cooking slabs, and bowls & pots.
 As time progressed, the use of soapstone helped advance humans into the Bronze Age as they realized the material was heat-resistant enough to carve into metal casting molds for tools and weapons, too.